Let Grell & Watson help you prepare and file a Patent Application protecting your invention idea and get you to patent pending.

 Let us educate you on How to file a Patent

 Need help on a Patent for a Product in Atlanta, Charlotte, Dallas, & Raleigh.

 How to Patent an Idea

-US Regular Patent Application: A regular (non-provisional) patent application, once filed, provides you with “Patent Pending” status, establishes an early filing date, and no one can get in front of your filing date.
-A regular (non-provisional) patent application requires a number of the formal requirements: specification (a detailed written description of the invention), patent drawings (meeting archaic rules), patent claims, signed oath, inventor declaration, and an information disclosure statement.
+US Regular Patent: A regular (non-provisional) application on a patent, once filed, provides you with “Patent Pending” status, establishes an early filing date, and no one can get in front of your filing date.
+A regular (non-provisional) patent filing requires a number of the formal requirements: specification (a detailed written description of the invention), patent drawings (meeting archaic rules), patent claims, signed oath, inventor declaration, and an information disclosure statement.
 Filing a Non-Provisional Application starts the official examination process with the USPTO to determine if the invention is patentable.

-How to get a Patent -Three hurdles to Patentability
+How to navigate the Three hurdles to Patentability

 Usefulness means to have utility as in an invention must be capable of some beneficial use.
 Novelty means the invention must be new and an invention, in general, is not new if it has been described in a printed publication, known or used by others, or has been in public use or on sale (what is known).
 If an invention is not new, then the invention is not patentable.
 Non-obviousness means if the differences between the invention sought to be patented and the prior art (what is known) are such that the invention as a whole would have been obvious to a person skilled in the subject matter of the invention then the invention is obvious and not patentable.
 As an example obvious non-patentable subject matter includes the following obvious changes substitution of one color for another, or changes in size, changes in material used are insignificant changes or improvements over what is known.